As politics has become more divisive, promoting extremes has become the norm.

 First, the Russians did have a social media presence and they did propagate the dissemination of hacked/leaked information (at least by proxy with wikileaks which was then repeated in the media).

 Secondly, there is zero comparison, either via seriousness or scale, to the attacks on Pearl Harbor or 9/11.
 Those events are not even in the same universe.

-While what the Russians did on social media should not be dismissed, it was not necessarily advanced nor was his very large.
+The Russian social media operation was not necessarily advanced nor was his very large.
 The highest estimates have them spending only $400k on ads.
 That’s 0.001% of total spending during the election (and that’s just qualified spending under campaign finance laws).
 Even when you look at twitter bots, their retweets and posts come in well under 1% of total election activity.
 When you compare it to total twitter activity, it comes in at a decimal so small I won’t even bother to type it out.

 None of this is to say Russia isn’t bad and didn’t do bad things during the election.
 They did.
 None of this is to say they shouldn’t be punished in a measured, responsible way (we obviously can’t start a hot war over this though).